jakenology/Scripts/README.md

 ## **[Uninstalls](./Uninstalls)**

-### **NOTES**
+# **HELP**
-THIS MARKDOWN FORMATTED README IS NOT YET COMPLETE.
-IF YOU WOULD LIKE TO CONTRIBUTE TO THE ORGANIZATION OF THIS REPOSITORY, PLEASE EMAIL ME: <a href="mailto:jaykepeters@gmail.com?subject=I would like to help you with your repository">Jayke Peters (Home)</a>
+Are you a novice?
+New to this whole programming thing?
+Been there done that.
+I am more than willing to help lead you in the right direction.
+Email me: <a href="mailto:jaykepeters@gmail.com?subject=I need help with the repository entitled Scripts">Jayke Peters (Home)</a>